kiprotichgidii/advicemate/README.md

 - Advice Slip API - random quote generator

 ## What I learned
-Another fun project to practice API with JavaScript.
-After several complex projects, this one seemed much easier than before.
-The only thing which isn't as perfect as I would want to is that sometimes after requesting new quote, it generates the same so the visitor wouldn't notice it and think it didn't work.
+A really fun project to practice API with JavaScript.
+The only issue is that sometimes after requesting new quote, it generates the same so the visitor wouldn't notice it and think it didn't work.
 Probablt there are ways to avoid it but I decided not to spend much on this right now.

 P.S.